BinomialLLC/basis_universal/webgl/README.md

 * PVRTC (COMPRESSED_RGB_PVRTC_4BPPV1_IMG)
   * Tested in Chrome and Safari on iOS iPhone 6 Plus.

-Requires WebAssembly and WebGL support.

 The glTF model in this demo uses a hypothetical `GOOGLE_texture_basis` extension.
 That extension is defined for the sake of example only – the glTF format will officially embed Basis files within a KTX2 wrapper, through a new extension that is currently in development.

+Both demos requires WebAssembly and WebGL support.

 ## Testing locally